Tutorial: a full Backbone.Marionette application

 UPDATE: Backbone.Marionette’s CompositeView now lets you specify an itemViewContainer, which in many cases can be used instead of appendHtml.
 For reference, another tutorial I wrote uses the itemViewContainer within a CompositeView.

 Looking at the code, you’ll notice we’ve put this into a new file.
-This is because we’ll use “controller” object that will take care of processing data and calling the views, and a separate object (MyApp.LibraryApp.BookList) that will take care of managing the views.
+This is because we’ll use a “controller” object that will take care of processing data and calling the views, and a separate object (MyApp.LibraryApp.BookList) that will take care of managing the views.

 To get these views displayed, we’ll need to search for books to add them to the LibraryApp.Books collections, and then call LibraryApp.BookList.showBooks with the collection.
 In addition, we need to trigger the collection’s “reset” event so that the CollectionView knows it needs to rerender itself when the collection of books changes (see the code).